MasqueCZ/LuxMeter/README.md

 5 - menu, while choosing a program, if continuous push of a button scroll faster?
 Jump by 2, 5 or faster?

 6 - add memory check at start so it does not begin if there is not enough space to save file??

+7 - make .mpy compiled and compressed files to save 40-60% space?

+8 - config file in json? instead of .py?